The health world cherishes coconut oil, but the American Heart Association (AHA) just released a report that may make you want to put it down.

 Extra Virgin Olive Oil

-By contrast, 1 tablespoon of extra virgin olive oil contains only 2 grams of saturated fat.
-It’s safe to cook with and unlike coconut oil, extra virgin olive oil contains the healthy kind of fat that protects brain and heart health.
+By contrast, 1 tablespoon of extra virgin olive oil (EVOO) contains only 2 grams of saturated fat.
+It’s safe to cook with, and unlike coconut oil, extra virgin olive oil contains the healthy kind of fat that protects brain and heart health.

 Don’t Throw It Out

+Wait!
+Don’t throw it out.
 Coconut oil is a great natural moisturizer for skin and hair.
-The lead author of the AHA’s report, Frank Sacks says:
+As Frank Sacks, the lead author of the AHA report, says: